sundarsau/lara_ajax_form/README.md

 # Form Submit using Ajax in Laravel
 This is a small Laravel application to show how you can submit a form using Ajax.
-It uses Laravel 9 and MySQL.
 Laravel form validation is used and once form is submitted successfully, it displays a message in a modal.
+Tutorial - https://codehow2.com/laravel/how-to-submit-a-form-using-ajax-in-laravel

 # How To Use